joshvillbrandt/MD25/README.md

 An Arduino library for the Devantech MD25 motor controller.
 Created by Josh Villbrandt (http://javconcepts.com/), July 7, 2012.
 Released into the public domain.

+The majority of this code was stolen from somewhere on the Internet.
+It has been modified to use the non-blocking I2C library from Wayne Truchsess.

 # Installation

 To install, unzip and place the 'MD25' folder into your '\<sketchbook\>\libraries' directory.
 Then, restart the Arduino IDE and look for the library under "Sketch" -> "Import Library".
 You can also try the example under "File" -> "Examples".